clefru/mypyaes/README.md

-Experimental AES implementation that I wrote to understand AES encryption primitivates (Galios field in particular) and to learn Python.
+Experimental AES implementation that I wrote to understand AES encryption primitivates (Galois field in particular) and to learn Python.

 DO NOT USE IN PRODUCTION!
 (And also don't judge my code.
 I was young